Ramman (festival): Community participation

 The villagers of Saloor-Dungra are the inheritors, organizers and financers of the Ramman festival.
 All households, irrespective of caste and community, offer prayers and perform rituals to the main deities of the Ramman.

 The roles of the various castes in the festival are however well established.
 Talented youth and elders selected by village heads are the performers at Ramman.
 The Brahmin priests conduct the rituals and prepare and serve prasada to the deity.
 Baaris are charged with the organization and collection of funds while the Dhaaris are a group that assists the baaris in organizing the event.
 The baaris and dhaaris are assigned their duties by the Gram panchas.
 It is also these panchas who select the residence of the Bhumiyal Devta till the next Ramman festival.
 The family where Bhumiyal Devta resides for the year has to maintain a strict daily routine and a place in the house is demarcated and consecrated for the deity.
 The Jagar is sung by the Jagaris or Bhallas of the Rajput caste who are professional bards.
 The playing of drums is central to the festivities and this is done by drummers of the Das community, the lowest caste, whose status is elevated during the performance.

 The festival ends with a feast where the prasada of the deity is distributed as a sacrament.

 Threatened and unique tradition

 Ramman combines the sacred and the social, the ritualistic with revelry and expresses the history, faith, lifestyle, fears and hopes of the Saloor Dungra villagers through a mesh of oral, literary, visual, kinetic and traditional craft forms.
 It is an annual affair that children learn by watching.
 The various skills it involves in terms of dance, singing and drumming are passed down across hereditary communities orally.
 The onslaught of globalization and technology and lack of financial or artistic compensation have adversely impacted the ritual and traditional performances of the Ramman.
 Being peripheral to mainstream art forms, the awareness of the Ramman beyond its immediate borders is small and it stands the risk of becoming extinct in time.

+People wearing the masks of deities and other characters, carved out of the stem of Bhoj tree (Betula Utilis) was performed by the villagers.
+It was introduced to the world by IGNCA (Indira Gandhi National Centre for Arts), Delhi in 2008.
+After that festival, gained a lot of popularity among people.

 In 2009, UNESCO inscribed Ramman on its Representative List of the Intangible Cultural Heritage of Humanity.